norawolf/notable_books_2018/Notes.md

-TO CONTINUE:
+TO DO NEXT:
+- Fix parsing for Genre attributes.
+Currently, "Current Affairs" becomes "Current" and "Affairs" and "Foreign Affairs" becomes just "Foreign" ?

 - Scraping for Review URL! -- Need help!
-- can work on scraping more difficult data (genre, publisher, price, book and review urls)
+- can work on scraping more difficult data (genre, publisher, price, book and review urls
-- Start adding features for a Genre class
 - Notes for Blog Post
 - Recording